 Dr. Gumport was appointed Stanford University’s first Vice Provost for Graduate Education in 2006.
 Her title was subsequently changed to Vice Provost for Graduate Education and Postdoctoral Affairs.
 She served in this role through 2019.

-In 2019, Dr. Gumport also serves as Co-Director of the Stanford Leadership Academy, member of the Board of Directors for the Stanford Alumni Association, and member of the Faculty Advisory Board for the Knight-Hennessy Scholars Program.
+Since 2019, Dr. Gumport serves as Co-Director of the Stanford Leadership Academy, member of the Board of Directors for the Stanford Alumni Association, and member of the Faculty Advisory Board for the Knight-Hennessy Scholars Program.
+She also serves as a strategic advisor to Stanford’s Distinguished Careers Institute and Stanford’s Social Impact Labs.

 Research and Publications